-Winter is here; COVID-19 numbers have been surging in Massachusetts and beyond, and a vaccine mandate for indoor activities, including dining, has just begun in Boston, Brookline, and Salem, with other local communities expected to follow suit.
-Issues with the supply chain (a phrase some would like to see banished) continue.
+Winter has come and gone.
+COVID-19 numbers surged in Massachusetts and beyond earlier in the season but peaked and receded, bringing about the end, at least for now, to most local vaccine and mask mandates.
+But issues with the supply chain (a phrase some would like to see banished) continue.
 Labor shortages continue.
 Still, new restaurants are managing to open, and diners are eager to welcome the latest arrivals to the Boston-area dining scene.

 Updated periodically throughout the season, this roundup highlights notable winter restaurant openings and reopenings in Boston and nearby; find the most recent updates at the top.
 (Know of a new restaurant that should be on Eater Boston’s radar?
 Get in touch here.)